-- 1. Providing direct support, including Windows/Office desktop and network support, telecommunications support and troubleshooting to end users; - 2.
-Handling problem recognition, research, isolation, resolution and follow-up for routine user problems; refer more complex problems to supervisor or contractors: - 3.
-Logging and track calls and supporting work using problem management database, and maintaining history records and related problem documentation; - 4.
-Assisting in training staff members and help them build their technical skills; - 5.
-Coordinating the use of and training on the software and/or network(s).
-This includes document ting for tracking help calls and work requests.
-Monitoring to ensure the effective use of the software and applicable systems.
-Helping to develop and update training materials; - 6.
+- 1. Providing direct support, including Windows/Office desktop and network support, telecommunications support, and troubleshooting to end users; - 2.
+Handling problem recognition, research, isolation, resolution and follow-up for routine user problems; referring more complex problems to supervisor or contractors; - 3.
+Logging and tracking calls and supporting work using problem management database, and maintaining history records and related problem documentation; - 4.
+Assisting in training staff members and helping them to build their technical skills; - 5.
+Coordinating the use of and training on the software and/or network(s), which includes documentation for tracking help calls and work requests; monitoring to ensure the effective use of the software and applicable systems; helping to develop and update training materials; - 6.
 Assisting in the administration of email, web, database, payroll, and accounting servers, as well as networking and backup systems; - 7.
-Supporting, maintaining and configuring computers, printers, peripherals and software; - 8.
-Assisting in technology procurement.
-Maintaining software library, licenses, and inventory of office equipment (serial number, software, & IP addresses); - 9.
+Supporting, maintaining and configuring computers, printers, peripherals and software;

+- 8. Assisting in technology procurement; maintaining software library, licenses, and inventory of office equipment (serial number, software, and IP addresses); - 9.
 Working with contractors on the maintenance of non-IT office equipment; - 10.
-Performing occasional website and web technology work;
+Performing occasional website and web technology work.